vulekamali/static-budget-portal/_includes/components/universal/Icon/README.md

 - Usually used inside other components.
 - Icons are always contained in a square (equal height and width) SVG.
 This makes resizing easier.
 - Never set the fill or stroke colour in the component itself, it should inherit fill and stroke colours of it's parent.
+- On non-evergreen browsers icon will not be converted to `block` elements, and rather retain the default `inline` box modal.
+This is done to enable icons to be centered without flexbox inside the `Button` component.

 ## Examples